BaseSecrete/active_analytics/README.md

 <img align="right" width="200px" src="app/assets/images/active_analytics.png" alt="active analytics logo" style="margin: 0 0 72px 48px;" />

-Simple trafic analytics for the win of privacy.
+Simple traffic analytics for the win of privacy.

 * NO cookies
 * NO JavaScript
 * NO third parties
 * NO bullshit

 **ActiveAnalytics** is a Rails engine directly mountable in your Ruby on Rails application.
 It doesn't reveal anything about specific visitors.
-It cannot be blocked by adblockers or other privacy protecting extensions (and doesn't need to).
+It cannot be blocked by adblockers or other privacy-protecting extensions (and doesn't need to).

 **ActiveAnalytics** lets you know about:

-* **Sources**: What are the pages and domains that bring some trafic.
+* **Sources**: What are the pages and domains that bring some traffic.
 * **Page views**: What are the pages that are the most viewed in your application.
 * **Next/previous page**: What are the entry and exit pages for a given page of your application.